JHGuitarFreak/UQM-MegaMod/doc/release/README.md

 # The Ur-Quan Masters HD MegaMod
 Send any bug reports or issues to: https://github.com/JHGuitarFreak/UQM-MegaMod/issues

 ## Compatibility
 MegaMod is not compatible with any other mods nor are they compatible with MegaMod.
 MegaMod is completely independant from Core UQM, HD-Mod, HD-Remix, Crazy Mod, Balance Mod, Extended, or any other mods.
 As such MegaMod has its own set of packages and add-ons.

-For example the HD-Mod add-on package `hires4x.zip` is not compatible with MegaMod as MegaMod has its own HD package currently named `mm-0.8.4-hd.uqm`.
+For example the HD-Mod add-on package `hires4x.zip` is not compatible with MegaMod as MegaMod has its own HD package currently named `mm-0.8.4-hd-content.uqm`.

 And as MegaMod is not compatible with any other mods, refrain from installing it over any existing UQM installations.

 All current MegaMod compatible add-ons and content can be found on the main website's Releases page: https://sourceforge.net/projects/uqm-mods/files/MegaMod/0.8.4/

+## Content Installation
+For these examples I will be using the HD content package but this works for any of the content packages.
+To start, download the HD content package from the [Content](https://sourceforge.net/projects/uqm-mods/files/MegaMod/0.8.4/content) folder on the SourceForge downloads page and make note of where you downloaded it.

+### Windows
+**You will only need to install content separately when not using the Windows installer**

+Copy the <code>mm-0.8.4-hd-content.uqm</code> file to your <code>addons</code> directory.
+Which by default is

+<code>C:\Games\The Ur-Quan Masters MegaMod\content\addons\\</code>

+After that you can load the MegaMod and opt to use the HD content in the setup menu within the graphics options.

+### macOS
+Right click on the MegaMod app and select <code>Show Package Contents</code><br/>
+Navigate to <code>Contents -> Resources -> content -> addons</code><br/>
+Move or copy the <code>mm-0.8.4-hd-content.uqm</code> file into the <code>addons</code> folder. <br /><br />
+After that you can load the MegaMod and opt to use the HD content in the setup menu within the graphics options.

+### GNU/Linux
+To be honest I don't know of a decent, safe, and streamlined way to do this.

 ## The Setup Menu
 <details>
 <summary>Graphics</summary>